 The School of Nursing reserves the right to deny transfer credit for any course work.
 For maximum allowable transfer credit, please refer to the calendar description for the appropriate nursing program.

 The total transfer credit awarded on the basis of acceptable course work completed at non-collaborative partner institutions may not exceed 60 credit hours.
-Nursing (NURS) and Health Sciences (HHSC) courses or their equivalents, must have been completed within 5 years prior to the semester of admission to be eligible for transfer credit into the NCBNP.
+Nursing (NURS) and Health Sciences (HHSC) courses or their equivalents, must have been completed within five years prior to the semester of admission to be eligible for transfer credit into the NCBNP.

 Immunization and CPR Certification

 All students accepted into the NCBNP program are sent documentation and information regarding immunization policies.
 Once accepted into the program, all students must submit: